wwgc/ppbook-en/GLOSSARY.md

 PPMessage Web admin software which is used by developer or operator who can create more service agents and check the message data of PPMessage.

-## Service team administrator / Service agent administrator
+## Service Team Administrator / Service Agent Administrator

 The creator of service team, who registers account and create service team and service agents in PPConsole.

-## Service agent
+## Service Agent / Service User

-Belong to a service team, created by service team administrator
+Service agent (also called service user) belongs to a service team, created by service team administrator.